2023-2024 Course Catalog

 Industrial management topics of current interest explored from a global perspective.
 Current domestic and international challenges resulting from a global marketplace and the proliferation of information and technology.
 Industrial management and organizational performance, total quality management, business process re-engineering, leadership, organizational change, role of communication and information, and ethics.
 Examination and comparison across international boundaries.

 Application of statistical methods and probability models to the monitoring and control of product quality.
-Techniques for acceptance sampling by variables and attributes are presented.
-Shewhart control charts for both classes of quality characteristics are examined in depth.
-The motivation for each method, its theoretical development, and its application are presented.
-The focus is upon developing an ability to design effective quality control procedures.
-C- or better required in ISE 3414, STAT 4105, and STAT 4706.
+Techniques for acceptance sampling by variables and attributes.
+Shewhart control charts for both mean and range of quality characteristics.
+Design of experiments and analysis of variance for effective data-generation processes.
+Motivation behind, and theoretical development and application of, both control charts and design of experiments.
+Design of effective quality control procedures.

 Implementation of statistical quality control techniques in an industrial setting.
 Development and analysis of cost models for use in the design of optimal quality control plans.
 Also included are new techniques, advanced quality control models, and an examination of the role of industrial statistics in the overall product quality assurance function.
 C- or better required in ISE 4404.